RequirementEngineering/ch-re-159949IvanValdez/SRS.md

 * **etc:** Abbreviation of etcetera, an expression used to replace the rest of an enumeration that is understood thanks to the context.
 * **reservations:** Save or set aside something in the future, in this case set a date in the near future.
 * **Slider:** It is an element of a web page that shows multiple images and text that alternate between them.
+* **Domain:** A domain is the unique and exclusive name with which a web page will be identified on the Internet.

 ### 1.4 References

 ### 1.5 Overview